-The Plan was established effective January 1, 1989, and most recently amended effective April 1, 2018, as a defined contribution plan covering employees of the Company who are eighteen years of age or older.
+The Plan was established effective January 1, 1989, and most recently restated effective January 1, 2021, as a defined contribution plan covering employees of the Company who are eighteen years of age or older.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").
-Effective March 15, 2019, the Plan implemented small balance distribution rules and procedures for the automatic processing of balances less than \$5,000.
-In addition, effective December 2, 2019 hardship rules were revised to not require a loan to be taken by a participant in the Plan prior to a hardship withdrawal.
-Additionally, any contributions associated with a hardship are no longer suspended.
-Prior to the amendment, contributions were automatically suspended for a six-month period.
-The T. Rowe Price fee and expense reimbursement schedules were revised effective July 1, 2019.

 The purpose of the Plan is to encourage employees to save and invest, systematically, a portion of their current compensation in order that they may have a source of additional income upon their retirement, or for their family in the event of death.